Equilevel algebras

-It is easy to see that the subalgebra $\gimel(\Delta; A, B)$ depends only on the $(k-1)$-jet of the diffeomorphism $\Delta$, so we will also use this notation assuming that $\Delta$ is such a jet, and not a local diffeomorphism itself.
-For $k=2$, the $(k-1)$-jets of diffeomorphisms are just their differentials, which are described by a single number, $\Delta'(A)$.
-Thus, this definition is consistent with the one given in \S \ref{onnot}.
+It is easy to see that the algebra $\gimel_k(\Delta; A, B)$ depends only on the $(k-1)$-jet of the local diffeomorphism $\Delta$, so we will also use this notation assuming that $\Delta$ is such a jet, and not a local diffeomorphism itself.
+For $k=2$, the $(k-1)$-jets of local diffeomorphisms are just their differentials, which are described by a single number, $\Delta'(A)$.
+Thus, the algebras $\gimel_2(\Delta; A,B)$ are the same as the algebras $\gimel(\Delta'(A); A, B)$ defined in \S \ref{onnot}.